 Unique Decoration Style

-To develop a cosy atmosphere, all the branches are decorated by the owner of TAP Coffee.
+To develop a cosy atmosphere, all the branches are decorated by the owner, Richard.

 “All the tables and chairs are made by him, and every painting on the wall is chosen by him as well,” said Marta, a barista at the TAP Coffee branch in Russell Square.